2547PHS/BoD_dissertation/README.md

-Burden of disease dissertation for Population Health Sciences MPhil 'Traffic-Related Air Pollution NO2 and Adult-Onset Asthma in the United States of America: A Burden of Disease Assessment'
+'Traffic-Related Air Pollution NO2 and Adult-Onset Asthma in the United States of America: A Burden of Disease Assessment'

 Aim: to estimate the number of incident adult asthma cases attributable to TRAP NO2 exposure across the U.S. in 2020